-1 dead, 2 injured as storms, possible tornados hit South
+1 dead, 2 injured as storms, tornadoes hit South

 - Did you vote?
 Now anyone can know

+In West Virginia, storms caused two voting precincts to open a little late but didn’t cause any lasting problems.

+West Virginia Secretary of State’s spokesman Michael Queen said 14 precincts were without power at 5 a.m., but the office worked with several state and local agencies to put generators into place or to move precinct locations.
+Polling places without power used generators until electricity was restored so no paper ballots were necessary, he said.

-Officials say crews are working to restore power to thousands of residents from Louisiana to South Carolina.
+Crews worked to restore power to thousands of residents from Louisiana to South Carolina.

-The Northeast Mississippi Daily Journal reports that parts of Tupelo were closed off late Monday as debris, downed trees and power lines blocked roadways.
-Tupelo Communications Director Leesha Faulkner says there was also a gas leak in a residential area.
+Parts of Tupelo, Mississippi, were closed off late Monday as debris, downed trees and power lines blocked roadways, the Northeast Mississippi Daily Journal reported .
+Tupelo Communications Director Leesha Faulkner said there also was a gas leak in a residential area.

-In Rutherford County, Fire and Rescue spokeswoman Lisa Sloan said crews responded to a house blaze early Tuesday that appears to have started from a lightning strike.
+In Rutherford County, Fire and Rescue spokeswoman Lisa Sloan said crews responded to a house blaze early Tuesday that appeared to have started from a lightning strike.
 She said there was heavy damage, but no injuries.

-Possible tornados were also reported in Natchitoches Parish in Louisiana on Monday afternoon.

 This follows severe storms that were blamed for two deaths in the Gulf Coast area last week.